 It was decided that the programme shouldn’t be limited into certain themes.
-It should be given a chance to breath easily and reflect phenomenoms of the time.
+It should be given a chance to breathe easily and reflect the phenomenona of the time.
 Vivica Bandler built a strong bridge between Scandinavian countries and Europe. ”Vivica’s kitchen” was a well known concept around the world, where theatre folk, including the likes of Bertolt Brecht, had discussions about culture and planned the Festival programme.

 Bandler’s goal was to organise a festival that attracts its audience from Tampere and surrounding areas, as well as nationwide.
-These goals, that were successfully met, created a foundation for the event.
-It included a varied and high quality programme – a foundation, that enabled the group of three and the new Executive Director to develop the Festival further.
+These goals, which were successfully met, created a foundation for the event.
+It included a varied and high quality programme – the foundation that enabled the group of three and the new Executive Director to develop the Festival further.

 After Vivica Bandler’s distinguished season, the Executive Director of Theatre Center, Raija-Liisa Seilo, was chosen to be the Executive Director of Tampere Theatre Festival and the artistic team developed a functioning system that still operates: A team of three or two people together with the Executive Director are in charge of the programme.
 Their task is to view hundreds of theatre performances and choose the best ones through a tight sieve.
 After Raija-Liisa Seilo’s season, the Executive Director of Dance theatre Mobita/Dansco, Hanna Rosendahl, was chosen to be the next Executive Director of Tampere Theatre Festival in 2007.